Kotlin/KEEP/proposals/stdlib/result.md

 ```

 This reading function throws exception if file is not found or parsing of a file had somehow failed.
 Normally that would
-be fine and the first failure of this kind would terminate the whole program with a stacktrace and explanatory message.
+be fine, and the first failure of this kind would terminate the whole program with a stacktrace and explanatory message.
 However, for `readFiles` we'd explicitly like to be able to continue after the failure to collect and report all failures.
 Moreover, we'd like to be able to have a functional implementation of `readFiles` like this: